 callas releases pdfaPilot 4

-Support for the new ISO standards: PDF/A-3 and PDF/UA and converts PDF files to EPUB, and more.
+Support for the new ISO standard PDF/A-3, converts PDF files to EPUB, and more.

 Straight-forward PDF/A support